thingsboard/thingsboard.github.io/iot-solutions.md

         <div class="text-wrapper">
             <span class="read-info">11 minutes read</span>
             <h1>Internet of Things Solutions and Services</h1>
             <div class="text-content">Internet of Things solutions are changing the world, one thing at a time.
 The IoT is a network of physical objects that are embedded with sensors, software, and other technologies to connect and exchange data with other devices and systems over the Internet.
-It’s still in its early stages of development, but it has the potential to revolutionize many industries and aspects of our lives.</div>
+While it has significantly advanced from its initial stages, the IoT continues to revolutionize various industries and aspects of our daily lives."</div>
         </div>
         <img class="image" srcset="/images/iot-articles/iot-solutions-1_1090x710.png 1090w, /images/iot-articles/iot-solutions-1_2180x1420.png 2180w" sizes="(max-width: 1920px) 1090px, (min-width: 1921px) 2180px" src="/images/iot-articles/iot-solutions-1_1090x710.png" alt="IoT solutions dashboard with widgets dark"/>
         <div class="text-wrapper">